-The dictionary defines insecurity as being unsure, unstable, shaky, apprehensive, or lacking in self-confidence.
-There are many components in a woman’s life that can create an environment where this state of mind will flourish.
-It can be anything from upbringing, unsettling circumstances, mistreatment, to individual fears.
-Sometimes these feelings are steady, and other times they come over her in a flood of emotion.
-Many times they cause exaggerated fears and misunderstandings.
-They may compel a women to react in a self-protective manner, shutting others out--rejecting them before getting rejected.
-Other times they have the opposite effect, causing a woman to work too hard for acceptance.
+Insecurity has the meaning of being unsure, unstable, shaky, apprehensive, or lacking in self-confidence.
+There are many environments that can create and cultivate these types of feelings.
+It can come from a difficult up-bringing, unsettling circumstances, mistreatments, to individual fears.
+Sometimes these feelings are steady, and other times they wash over in a wave of emotion.
+They often cause exaggerated fears and misunderstandings.
+Sometimes they propel a woman to act in a self-protective manner shutting others out; rejecting before being rejected.
+Other times they have the opposite effect, causing a woman to work overtime for acceptance.

 Women who struggle with insecurity find themselves vulnerable to all types of unhealthy situations.
-This makes it all the important to quickly identify the characteristics of insecurity and take great strides to seek change.
+This makes it all the more important to quickly identify the characteristics of insecurity and take great strides to seek change.

 When a person who struggles with insecurity feels threatened, that threat can often turn into a wrongly perceived reality.
 Though it may not be true reality in the actual sense, to them it is reality--only wrongly perceived.
-For example, if something happens where a women feels threatened or is suspicious of a possible threat, she may perceive the matter erroneously.
+For instance, if something happens where a women feels threatened or is suspicious of a possible threat, she may perceive the matter erroneously.
 This will subsequently set in motion a natural defense mechanism in the heart that is hardly even recognized by the woman herself.
 Poor choices automatically flow forth because they are birthed out of insecurity and the wrongly perceived reality that accompanies it.

 In the same way insecurity affects the way a woman sees others, it also affects the way she sees herself.
 She may feel as though she is worthless, even to extreme degrees.
-In her mind nothing about herself is appealing, only useless.
+In her mind nothing about herself is appealing.
 Oftentimes this will manifest itself in choices such as lack of personal hygiene, wearing ill-fitted or unclean clothing, not taking care of her home, or engaging in unhealthy activities.

 On the other hand, it go to the other extreme and cause a woman to focus too much on herself, her appearance, her home, and her social life.
 This woman builds a facade of success, masking her deep fear of being found deficient.